morganey-lang/community/README.md

 - Not being an asshole

+## Becoming a Member ##

+To become a Member of [@morganey-lang] organization one should [make an organization request][organization-requests].
+The request will be handled by one of the Owners.

+Member can leave the organization at any time.

 ## Draft of the Rules ##

 - Anyone can join @morganey-lang organization as a Member